javimarashall/Team-Profile-Generator/README.md

 ## Installation
 In order to run this application, the user needs to install node.js, npm install inquire, and npm install jest.
 ## Code Snippet
+This code snippet represents one of the test that were done as the application was created.
+The tests were used to make sure the application was doing what it was supposed to before completion.
 ```java
 const Employee = require("../lib/employee")